-Test frequently during cooking, then come to your own decision when the lentils are tender and taste "done."
+Lentils must not be overcooked or they will become soft and mushy.
+Test frequently during cooking, then come to your own decision when they are tender and taste "done."
 Remember, intended use dictates desired tenderness.
-It is better to cook lentils to a firm stage for salads, freezing and longer-cooking recipes.
+It is better to cook lentils to a firm stage for salads, freezing, and longer-cooking recipes.
 If you plan to puree or mash the lentils, cook until very soft.

 Country of Origin: Canada